MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

 - Use Folder Redirection to store user files such as documents and pictures outside of user profiles.
 This enables the same files to be available to users across operating system versions.
 It also keeps profiles small and sign-ins quick.
 - Allocate sufficient storage for Roaming User Profiles.
 If you support two operating system versions, profiles will double in number (and thus total space consumed) because a separate profile is maintained for each operating system version.
 - Don't use Roaming User Profiles across computers running Windows Vista/Windows Server 2008 and Windows 7/Windows Server 2008 R2.
 Roaming between these operating system versions isn't supported due to incompatibilities in their profile versions.
-- Inform your users that changes made on one operating system version won’t roam to another operating system version.
+- Inform your users that changes made on one operating system version won't roam to another operating system version.
 - When moving your environment to a version of Windows that uses a different profile version (such as from Windows 10 to Windows 10, version 1607—see [Appendix B: Profile version reference information](#appendix-b-profile-version-reference-information) for a list), users receive a new, empty roaming user profile.
 You can minimize the impact of getting a new profile by using Folder Redirection to redirect common folders.
 There isn't a supported method of migrating roaming user profiles from one profile version to another.

 ## Step 1: Enable the use of separate profile versions